mich2k/Harvest-Easy/README.md

 # Abstract
 Harvest Easy represents a modern solution for an old and known problem: domestic waste sorting at 360 degrees.
 We designed this from the really ground root, starting from the 3D CADs of the prototype up to the backend AI-powered solution and the user-friendly front-end, all equipped with the needed sensors & acturators.
-We started 3D printing with an organic plastic polymere (PLA) the bin prototype where we added on this the RFID sensor, 16x2 LCD screen, two ESP32,
+We started 3D printing with an organic plastic polymere (PLA) the bin prototype where we added on this the RFID reader, 16x2 LCD screen, two ESP32, DHT11 for temperature and humidity, MQ135 for CO2 & air quality sensoring, MPU-6050 as accellerometer and gryscope module, 5W photovoltaic panel, MG90s Hi-Torque servo for the automatic lid opening,

 # Concept:
 * Stato del bidone ("sano"/malfunzionante/manutenzione)
 * Sensore di riempimento (prossimità)
-* Tag NFC per l'accesso (con raccolta dati dell'oggetto APPARTAMENTO)
 * Sensore di temperatura
 * Sensore di "vandalismo" : accelerometro + tilt sensor, tentativo di manomissione
 * Raccolta dati per effettuare predizioni sul futuro livello di riempimento